samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 The wall sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) within 100 feet and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 100 feet.
 You and creatures you designate when you cast the spell can pass through and be near the wall without harm.
 If another creature that can see the wall moves within 20 feet of it or starts its turn there, the creature must succeed on a Constitution saving throw or have the [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition) condition for 1 minute.

 The wall consists of seven layers, each with a different color.
 When a creature reaches into or passes through the wall, it does so one layer at a time through all the layers.
-Each layer forces the creature to make a Dexterity saving throw or be affected by that layer’s properties as described in the Prismatic Layers table.
+Each layer forces the creature to make a Dexterity saving throw or be affected by that layer's properties as described in the Prismatic Layers table.

 The wall, which has AC 10, can be destroyed one layer at a time, in order from red to violet, by means specific to each layer.
 If a layer is destroyed, it is gone for the duration.
 [Antimagic Field](/spells/2618860-antimagic-field) has no effect on the wall, and [Dispel Magic](/spells/2619103-dispel-magic) can affect only the violet layer.